hemisemidemipresent/btd6-modding-tutorial/README.md

 <img src="https://cdn.discordapp.com/attachments/699781597515481159/776980387477061662/Screenshot_1315.png"/>

-on the melonloader window, click the install button
+on the melonloader window, click the install button.

 now launch the game and close it. then put Gurren_core.dll and BloonsTD6_Mod_Helper.dll in the mods folder (**important**)